The days of driving livestock through the streets of London are centuries behind us. Well, except, for one day every September...

 Where do these sheep come from anyway?

 They're top of the flocks — selected from a 600-strong contingent on a farm in Bedford.
-Just like the celebrity who'll drive them, these sheep have had media training; in the weeks leading up to the big day, they appear at other events such as country shows etc, so they're comfortable with the London crowds when the time comes.
+And just like the celebrity driving them, these sheep have had media training; in the weeks leading up to the big day, they appear at other events such as country shows, so they're comfortable with the London crowds.

 Can I come-bye and watch the Sheep Drive?